Logan-Martin/Engineering_4_Notebook/README.md

 Did this by myself, so I didn't really learn anything teamwork related, but assembly is pretty strait-forward.
 Make sure if things need to negative that they are and vice-versa.
 I couldn'y the animate thing, but then I watched the gif video thing and yeah.
 Now I know where it is. :)

 &nbsp;

+&nbsp;
+## CFD Introduction

+image or video go here

+You cannot make a "share link" for simscale, you can however add people individually by email or username.
+Email me, lmartin27@charlottesvilleschools.org, if you want me to personally add you.

+#### Reflection:

+There was a ton of reading, or well, as of writing this I'm not finished with the tutorial so there's more to read.
+The tutorial seems outdated and the tutorial doesn't match for the "Simulations Runs" section inside the document itself.
+Simulations take half an hour or more so waiting is a thing.

+&nbsp;